ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;
 &nbsp;

-### the internet: principles for flexibility, robustness, and expandability
+### internet: principles for flexibility, robustness, and expandability
 the principles of the internet are largely about its function, which is to provide a medium for robust communication between computer networks
 · every user of the internet benefits from these principles
 &nbsp;